25prabhu10/notes/docs/Languages/Git/Git.md

 git init --bare --shared=all
 ```

 The above command creates a hidden `.git` folder.
-That directory stores all of the [objects and refs](#git-internals) that Git uses and creates as a part of your project's history.
+That directory stores all of the [objects and refs](#git-internals) that Git uses and creates as a part of your project's history

-This hidden `.git` directory is what separates a regular directory from a Git repository.
+This hidden `.git` directory is what separates a regular directory from a Git repository

 ### Clone Repository

-Git clone gets the complete project from remote to your local machine (used to create a copy of a specific repository or branch within a repository).
+Git clone gets the complete project from remote to your local machine (used to create a copy of a specific repository or branch within a repository)

 ```bash
 git clone [repo https url/ssh link]